William Jackson (secretary): Revolutionary War

 Jackson first saw action near Charleston, South Carolina, in June 1776, when his regiment fought off General Henry Clinton's attempted attack on Fort Sullivan.
 The unit then spent a long period garrisoning Charleston, during which Charles Cotesworth Pinckney assumed command of the 1st South Carolina.
 In late 1777, Jackson was part of the detachment that made an ill-conceived and poorly conducted expedition against St. Augustine in British East Florida under Major General Robert Howe.
 The expedition was a colossal failure, and the American force was struck down by disease.
 Jackson, however, survived, and returned to South Carolina in 1778.

 After returning from Florida, the Southern regiments were placed under the command of Major General Benjamin Lincoln from Massachusetts Bay Colony.
 Pinckney convinced Lincoln that as a Northerner, he needed an aide to assist him in relating to his Southern troops.
 Jackson was chosen for this position and was temporarily promoted to the rank of major.

-As Lincoln's aide he saw action in the Battle of Stono Ferry and the Siege of Savannah in 1779.
+As Lincoln's aide Jackson saw action in May 1779 during the skirmish at Tullifiny Bridge, and the Battle of Stono Ferry and the Siege of Savannah in 1779.
 In 1780, General Lincoln surrendered his troops after the lengthy siege of Charleston.
 As a captured officer, Jackson was shipped to Philadelphia, then held by the British.
 After a few months he was returned to the Continental Army in an exchange of prisoners.